Case Studies

 After installing IMET Grease Modules in each chamber, odor was reduced to negligible levels and grease accumulation dropped so dramatically that pumping was reduced to occasional surface skimming.

-IMET® System Provides Complete Treatment Including High-Strength Waste from RV park - Published by Onsite Installer
+IMET® System Provides Complete Treatment Including High-Strength Waste from RV Park - Published by Onsite Installer

 A large RV park in northeast Ohio needed to replace a failing septic system while accommodating high-strength wastewater from dump stations, seasonal campsites, and park facilities.